In the News

-Stacy has an essay in this new book published by the I Speak for Myself Series.
+Stacy has an essay in this book published by the I Speak for Myself Series.

-Abstract oils filled with tantalizing ambiguity (Sept.
+Abstract oils filled with tantalizing ambiguity (Columbus Dispatch, Sept.
 9, 2012)

 Filled with deeply colorful shapes in a rhythmic interplay, the paintings of Stacy Leeman are lively and engaging examples of abstract art.
 But her work has a more direct intent than her imagery might imply.
 “They’re storytelling,” she said at the opening of her solo exhibition at the Sharon Weiss Gallery.
 “You say, ‘Really?’
 But I like that they’re ambiguous.” ….